Millions of people are affected by lower back pain worldwide. Usually, back pain can be treated easily and does not have a serious underlying cause.

 Further treatment options will depend on the cause.
 For example, if your symptoms are due to an infection, antibiotics will be prescribed, or medicines will be prescribed to reduce inflammation if it is present, along with the surgery.

 If the surgery is successful, you will be able to recover completely.
 Recover depends on the damage that has already occurred.
 However, recovering from bladder and bowel control may take longer.

 Post-surgery, you will have to make some lifestyle changes.
 You might have to opt for physiotherapy, or occupational therapy due to dysfunction of the lower limbs if it is present.
 Weight loss is also advised for overweight people.

 Backrack Helps Treat Almost All Back Pains At Home!

 The only way to prevent Cauda Equina Syndrome is early detection and prompt treatment.
 Early diagnosis can be made by identifying signs as soon as possible, which include noticing any changes in bowel and bladder function, or loss of feeling in the groin.
 Sensory changes may begin as pins and needles, or numbness.

 Coping with Cauda Equina Syndrome

-CES – if chronic, can affect people physically as well as emotionally.
-It may be difficult for people to work after being diagnosed, which may be due to severe pain, motor or sensory weakness, or incontinence problems which are socially unacceptable.
-It can be very distressing for people to cope with CES apart from having a negative impact on social life, work and relationships.
+CES, if chronic, can affect people physically as well as emotionally.
+It may be difficult for people to work after being diagnosed, which may be due to severe pain, motor or sensory weakness, or incontinence problems which make everyday life to be highly difficult.

 Author: Spinal Backrack